 Understanding the costs of prepaid sub-meters

-The first thing to take into consideration when making the decision to install prepaid meters are the prepaid electricity meter installation costs.
-When it comes to prepaid electricity meter installation costs, there are only two initial upfront costs and that is the purchasing of the meters from a preferred Citiq Prepaid wholesaler or electrical retailer and the meter installation costs by a certified electrician or plumber.
+The first thing to take into consideration when making the decision to install prepaid meters are the prepaid electricity and water meter installation costs.
+When it comes to prepaid electricity and water meter installation costs, there are only two initial upfront costs and that is the purchasing of the meters from a preferred Citiq Prepaid wholesaler or electrical retailer and the meter installation costs by a certified electrician or plumber.
 It is important to note that we do not charge connection fees.

 Selecting your prepaid sub-meter